davelaursen/cli/README.md

 That flag can then be set with `--lang spanish` or `-l spanish`.
 Note that giving two different forms of the same flag in the same command invocation is an error.

-## About
-cli was written by the [Code Gangsta](http://codagangsta.io), and was forked and modified by Dave Laursen